Admissions Policy for September 2021

 We are committed to ensuring our young people be given the opportunity to have a complete, happy and successful career at Bancroft’s, leaving as confident, well-educated and competent adults, ready for the challenges ahead.
-We promote enthusiasm, perseverance, tolerance and integrity, the human qualities necessary to flourish within a community.
+We promote our school values of curiosity, integrity, kindness, balance, courage and excellence: the human qualities necessary to flourish within a community.

-Our pupils come from an eclectic mix of backgrounds and we greatly value our multi-ethnic and multi-faith community, believing it to be an ideal nurturing ground for our future society, developing understanding and respect for individuality and for those around us.
+Our pupils come from a diverse mix of backgrounds and we greatly value our multi-ethnic and multi-faith community, believing it to be an ideal nurturing ground for our future society, developing understanding and respect for individuality and for those around us.

 The School applies the entrance criteria to all potential pupils regardless of any disability, race, gender, ethnicity or sexual orientation of which we are made aware and will make reasonable adjustments where necessary in order not to put a disabled student at a substantial disadvantage compared to their peers.

-The School asks parents to inform us at the time of application, of any disability or issues, which may potentially cause concern.
+The School asks parents and carers to inform us at the time of application, of any disability, specific learning need or any other issue which may be relevant to their application.
 In assessing candidates the School may take advice and require assessments that are deemed necessary, but will be sensitive to any requests for confidentiality.
+The school welcomes applications from pupils with SEN or other needs and has an experienced SEN department that provides learning support for all pupils who require it.

 There are two main ages of entry to Bancroft’s: at 7+ (into Year 3) and at 11+ (into Year 7), in addition we admit smaller numbers at 16+ (into Year 12).